-When we cannot hold class in-person (instructor is sick, has an emergency, or is travelling, or the University declares an emergency), we will attempt to hold class, live, via Zoom, at our scheduled class time (Tues/Thurs 2:00pm to 3:20pm), using the Zoom link shown above.
-When lectures are via Zoom, the quizzes/exercises will also be live, via Zoom.
+When we cannot hold class in-person (lecturer is sick, has an emergency, or is travelling, or the University declares an emergency, etc), we will attempt to hold class, live, via Zoom, at our scheduled class time (Tues/Thurs 3:30pm to 4:50pm), using the Zoom link shown above.
+If lectures are via Zoom, the quizzes/exercises will also be live, via Zoom.
 If live class via Zoom cannot be achieved, we will post a recorded lecture and the exercise/quiz will be done online, after you watch the recording.

-If you get sick, or are in isolation/quarantine, or have an emergency situation (family crisis, etc), then you can notify the instructor, or student affairs or your advisor can notify the instructor (without providing details), to let us know that you cannot attend class.
-In this case, we will schedule make-up quiz/exercise sessions for you.
-(You should watch the recorded lectures before make-up sessions.)
+If you get sick, have an emergency situation, learning accommodation, or some other extenuating circumstance, then you can notify the instructors, or student affairs or your advisor can notify the instructors (without providing details), to let us know that you cannot attend class.
+At our discretion, we may schedule make-up quiz/exercise sessions for you.
+(Watch the recorded lectures before make-up sessions.)
+We may reach out to the University administration to assist.